Highest-paid footballers: Messi crowned as biggest earner ahead of Ronaldo & Griezmann | Goal.com

 Messi crowned as highest-paid footballer ahead of Ronaldo & Griezmann

-Lionel Messi's montly salary of €8.3 million (£7.3m/$9.5m) makes him the highest-paid footballer in Europe, ahead of the likes of Cristiano Ronaldo, Antoine Griezmann and Neymar.
+Lionel Messi's monthly salary of €8.3 million (£7.3m/$9.5m) makes him the highest-paid footballer in Europe, ahead of the likes of Cristiano Ronaldo, Antoine Griezmann and Neymar.

-French publication L’Equipe have released their annual report of the top salaries in football and it is no surprise to see the Barcelona and Juventus stars at the very top of the list.
+French publication L’Equipe has released its annual report of the top salaries in football and it is no surprise to see the Barcelona and Juventus stars at the very top of the list.

 The top 10 is made up entirely of players from the Premier League, La Liga, Serie A and Ligue 1, with the Bundesliga not having a single representative.

-And it's Messi that leads the way, with Barcelona's talisman and current top scorer in La Liga earning a reported €8.3m (£7.3m/$9.5m) a month before tax.
+And it's Messi who leads the way, with Barcelona's talisman and current top scorer in La Liga earning a reported €8.3m (£7.3m/$9.5m) a month before tax.

-Ronaldo, who is in the first year with Juventus, is listed in second place with a salary of €4.7m (£4.1m/$5.3m), just over half of the amount of the Argentine.
+Ronaldo, who is in his first year with Juventus, is listed in second place with a salary of €4.7m (£4.1m/$5.3m), just over half of the amount of the Argentine.

 Atletico Madrid and France World Cup winner Griezmann follows in third, earning €3.3m (£2.9m/$3.7m) thanks to the new deal that he signed with the club after his decision to snub Barcelona.